You must be logged in to post a comment.

 An ornamental deciduous tree which provides colour across all four seasons.
 A great choice for the smaller garden, growing around 20 cm a year.
 It can live for 100 years.
 They establish very quickly and are easy to care for and are great for bees and butterflies.
 The fruits can be turned into jelly or left as important winter food for birds.

-One of our native willows, it makes a small, rounded tree.
-Its alternative name of pussy willow comes from its silver-white, furry catkins, which open to yellow in spring, and due to which this tree has been loved by generations of children.
-It is often associated with easter.
+One of our native willows, this makes a small, rounded tree.
+Its alternative name of pussy willow comes from its silver-white, furry catkins, which open toyellow in spring, and due to which this tree has been loved by generations of children.
+It is often associated with Easter.
 It does best in damp soils and should not be planted close to buildings.

 It is a very attractive deciduous ornamental tree with white spring flowers and then orange/red berries.
 Mature trees can live for 200 years.
 It is great for bees and insects and the berries can be turned into jam or left for the birds.
 It is tolerant to atmospheric pollution and is hardy again, with many successful examples in Marlow.